-We may also average over the level $q$; as the calculations are similar in the interest of space we will not report on this case (if $q$ is not square-free we need to use some results from \cite{BBDDM}).
-So long as the error terms in counting the forms in the family are smaller than the leading error terms in the Petersson computations, the rate at which we let the weights and levels grow with respect to the rate at which we average over primes does not change the sign of the bias in the family but does change the size of the bias.
+We may also average over the level $q$; as the calculations are similar in the interest of space we will not report on this case (in that situation, $q$ is not square-free so we need to use some results from \cite{BBDDM}).
+So long as the error terms in counting the forms in the family are smaller than the leading error terms in the Petersson computations we will need, the rate at which we let the weights and levels grow with respect to the rate at which we average over primes does not change the sign of the bias in the family but does change the size of the bias.

 Finally, we could also analyze higher moments.
 The situation is strikingly different here than in the case of elliptic curves, as the Petersson formula is still available, and thus for suitably restricted ranges the computations are handled analogously as above.